Doist/oauthist/docs/getting_started.rst

    >>> token = oauthist.ProtectedResourceRequest(access_token_string).verify_access_token('scopeA', 'scopeA-B')

-Token has :attr:`user_id` field which you could use then to perform actions on behalf of it.

 .. note:: The successful response will be returned, if token is valid **either**
           for 'scopeA' **or** 'scopeA-B'.
 If for some reasons you want to ensure that token is valid for **both** scopes, use cycle